Quash a Criminal Case: What is the Meaning and Legal Process?

 Process of Quashing a Criminal Case

-A motion to quash an indictment or information is a request made by a defendant to have the accusations brought against them to get back due to procedural flaws or legal problems.
+A defendant makes a motion to quash an indictment or information.
+In fact, They request this to have the accusations brought against them dismissed due to procedural flaws or legal problems.

 The legal system generally uses the term “quash” to question the legitimacy of a specific legal action, order, or document.